asyncapi/modelina/examples/csharp-auto-implemented-properties/README.md

-# Java change collection type
+# CSharp auto implemented properties

-A basic example to render collections as List type in Java.
+A basic example to render auto implemented properties in CSharp

 ## How to run this example